gammaql/greldal/src/docs/pages/comparision-with-alternatives.md

 - Unlike solutions like **Hasura** & **Postgraphile**, GRelDAL is not tied to a single data store.
 You can use one of the many supported relational databases.

-- Unlike **Prisma**, GRelDAL doesn't aim to provide an alternative for your ORM.
+- Unlike **Prisma**, GRelDAL doesn't aim to provide just an alternative for your ORM.
 It aims to provide an alternative for both your ORM as well as your API builder.
 Through a single library you map your database layer to a GraphQL API that you expose to clients.
 The mapping layer is flexible enough to accomodate your business logic through custom resolvers, interceptors and virtual fields.
 No schema stitching is required - there is one single GraphQL API.

 ## When can the alternatives be better solutions ?